 The Robert Gaddie Prize

 The Robert Gaddie Prize is awarded for the best poster and presentation held annually at the West Midlands Region AGM and Scientific meeting.
-The application form is available below.
-The date of the meeting and deadline for abstract submission will be advertised by the ACB West Midlands Committee.

 2017 No Award